 ABOUT PENNY HARVEST

-Last year our 54 participating schools collected a grand total of $82,653.28!
-You can see the list of organizations that received all that money in grants - here!
+Last year 56 schools collected $76,000 You can see the list of organizations that received all that money in grants from last year's schools and every school since 2007 - here!

 "The Penny Harvest taught me that it is sometimes hard to stand up for what you think is right” Leroy Drive Elementary Student, Age 9

 "My favorite part of the Penny Harvest was seeing all the smiles from the school and laughter.
 The Penny Harvest really lighted my heart up.
 I feel super happy. - Frederick Elementary Student, Age 10

 The Penny Harvest is not a fundraiser- it is a FREE, school-based citizenship and leadership service-learning program that integrates with the school calendar.
 Students harvest “idle pennies” from family and friends, use those funds to make microgrants to nonprofit organizations, and participate in corresponding service projects.
 Unlike other coin harvesting programs, Penny Harvest gives students total autonomy to decide where the money should go.

 Through this character-building experience, students learn the importance of civic engagement, philanthropy and teamwork and develop a greater understanding of their classmates, their school and their community, as well as the needs of others around them.

 Click here to apply online for the 2015-2016 year

 "I learned that if we work together, we can do the unthinkable during the Penny Harvest" - Peakview Elementary Student

 "My favorite part of the Penny Harvest was the interviewing, because it was fun making adults think!" - Dalton Elementary Student, Age 10